OpenRTX/openrtx.github.io/tests.md

 This page shows how to compile and run platform tests on your radio.

 ## Requirements
-To run platform tests you need a working compiler toolchain installed, to do this follow the first section of the [How-to-compile](https://github.com/OpenRTX/OpenRTX/wiki/How-to-compile) guide.
+To run platform tests you need a working compiler toolchain installed, to do this follow the first section of the [compilation instructions](https://openrtx.org/#/compiling).

 ## Instructions
 * Choose the platform test you want to run among those available in [OpenRTX/tests/platform](https://github.com/OpenRTX/OpenRTX/tree/master/tests/platform).